 Successful transformation also requires new delivery models.
 Currently, the web-scale companies possess an agility that is beyond that of the traditional telco service providers.
 This needs to change.
 By harnessing new processes such as DevOps and embracing the concept of microservices, operators can begin to replicate the agility of Internet companies.

-By adopting these new commercial and delivery models, operators will not only be able to boost their rate of innovation, but they will also help consign to the past the industry-wide issue of vendor lock-in.
-By moving towards technologies which proliferate the use of DevOps and Open APIs, fewer vendors will be able to tie service providers down to lengthy contracts that actually serve to stifle and slow down innovation and experimentation.
+By adopting these new commercial and delivery models, operators will be able to boost their rate of innovation.
+By moving towards technologies which proliferate the use of DevOps and Open APIs vendors will work with service providers down to enable an environment of innovation and experimentation.

 Adopting a platform-based greenfield approach